Ewen2015/DMAIC/README.md

 ### Problem Statement

-Data from January throughout April, 2016, from First P2P, reflects an *average 1.0370%* five-day incrase rate of trading volume of the platform with around *15% defective values*.
+Data from January throughout April, 2016, from an internet finance company, reflects an *average 1.0370%* five-day incrase rate of trading volume of the platform with around *15% defective values*.
 Based on the financial professinal knowledge, operation condition of the company, and the financial market environment, it is believed that a five-day increase rate is normaly distributed with constant variance, and a value that *less than 0.83% (assumed to be constant in our project)* is regarded as *a defective value*, which can lead to a reduction in benifit of the company.

 ### Project Objective